AWgithub1/ansible_eda_network_multivendor/README.md

 ## Demo Playbook
 When ansible-rulebook works with a playbook, the event data is available to the playbook with the use of ansible_eda.event.
 Now, let's exit the current rulebook and lets take a look at the playbook desired_port_state.yml

+The extra-variables from the rulebook action define `rtr`.
+Also note that the job-template used to manage this playbook requires prompt for extra-variables to be checked.
 ~~~
 ---
 - name: Triage Down Interfaces